Dementia, Autoimmune Evaluation, Spinal Fluid

 Negative results do not exclude autoimmune dementia or cancer.

-The Dementia Autoimmune Evaluation does not detect Ma1 or Ma2 antibodies (alias: MaTa).
+This test does not detect Ma1 or Ma2 antibodies (alias: MaTa), which are sometimes associated with brainstem and limbic encephalitis in the context of testicular germ cell neoplasms.
 Ma2 antibody has been described in patients with brainstem and limbic encephalitis in the context of testicular germ cell neoplasms.
 Scrotal ultrasound is advisable in men who present with unexplained subacute encephalitis.

 Reference Values Describes reference intervals and additional information for interpretation of test results.
 May include intervals based on age and sex when appropriate.
 Intervals are Mayo-derived, unless otherwise designated.
 If an interpretive report is provided, the reference value field will state this.